-Dena is a lecturer in the History and Theory of Architecture who has over 16 years of university teaching and research experience, and has taught History and Theory at the Architectural Association in London since 2010, was visiting lecturer at the University of Navarra and Aarhus School of Architecture, as well as senior lecturer at the University of Hertfordshire.
-She spent several years at the Institute of Psychoanalysis in Maida Vale, London.
-She worked for and contributed to Dezeen in its early years and was their first employee from a History and Theory of Architecture background.
+Dena is a lecturer in the History and Theory of Architecture who has over 16 years of university teaching and research experience.
+She has been teaching History and Theory at the Architectural Association in London since 2010, was visiting lecturer at the University of Navarra and Aarhus School of Architecture, as well as senior lecturer at the University of Hertfordshire for several years.
+She spent a number of years at the Institute of Psychoanalysis, and worked for and contributed to Dezeen in its early years.

 She also crafts useful and decorative objects using the mediums of leather and precious metals.